STUDENT FAQ

 SDSU G funds the maximum amount of 750 USD for the Capstone project per each group.

-A: A student is in good academic standing when his/her overall cumulative grade point average (GPA) is 2.0 or higher.
+A student is in good academic standing when his/her overall cumulative grade point average (GPA) is 2.0 or higher.
 If the GPA falls below 2.0, a student will be placed on academic probation.
 Being on academic probation means that a student's academic performance is below the state minimum required for graduation and that improvement is required.
 Students are placed on academic probation at the end of the semester when their cumulative GPA is less than 2.0 (less than a "C" average).

 Students on academic probation must achieve a minimum SDSU grade point average (GPA) of 2.0 each semester or they will be immediately disqualified.
 If the semester GPA is at least a 2.0 while on academic probation, the student may continue on probation for a maximum of three semesters.
 Students who, at the end of the third semester, have not raised their SDSU and cumulative GPA to a 2.0 or higher will be academically disqualified.